 While the most complete and accurate answers will ultimately come with time and experience, there are common patterns in the first year of sobriety or moderation that can help set expectations.
 You’ll find that what you’re experiencing is normal, and most likely, an indicator of progress towards treating alcohol dependency (even if it doesn’t feel that way yet).

 In general, experts recommend engaging in an alcohol recovery program for approximately one year.
 This is about how long it takes the body and mind to recover from the effects of alcohol, and for new habits and lifestyle changes to solidify.
-To arm you with information and encouragement, expert clinicians on the Monument platform have shared what their patients often experience on their journey, and how to get the most out of your treatment program.
-However, everyone’s experience is unique and valid, and we encourage you to discuss your personal circumstances and goals with your Care Team for individualized advice.
+To arm you with information and encouragement, expert clinicians on the Monument platform have shared what their patients often experience on their journey, and how to get the most out of your own treatment program.
+Keep in mind that everyone’s experience with alcohol use disorder is unique and valid, and we encourage you to discuss your personal circumstances and goals with your Care Team for individualized advice.

 |1 Week||You may experience sleep disturbances, alcohol cravings, heightened anxiety, and other acute alcohol withdrawal symptoms.
 Consult with a physician about how to safely cut back on drinking and explore your treatment options.|